odipar/jmanikin/README.md

 ### Where are the tests?
 The property-based tests can be found in the Scala version of Manikin.

+### Why bother?
+If you like [higher order state](https://www.cs.utexas.edu/~wcook/Drafts/2009/essay.pdf), but you shy away from mutable shared state, you should try Manikin!

 ### Bank Example
 Here is a minimal Java example to get a feel of Manikin.
-Please also have a look at the Scala and Kotlin version.
+Please also have a look at the [Scala](https://github.com/odipar/smanikin) and [Kotlin](https://github.com/odipar/kmanikin)) version.

 ```java
 public class SimpleTransfer {
     public static void main(String[] args) {